Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 SHADER!!!
 (D3)

 What about, say, a cylinder?
-This can be done by gluing four quads in sequence, and then gluing the first and last ones together as well, forming a "square straw".
+This can be done by gluing three quads in sequence, and then gluing the first and last ones together as well, forming a "triangular straw".

 SHADER!!!